 - 22. The Authority has a proven track record in financial management as borne out by the Annual Audit Letters from the Authority's external auditors.
 A comparison of actual net expenditure with estimates over a number of year's shows that the Council rarely experiences over spends of any significance. - 23.
-Most managers have received training on budget management.
-A course involving an external trainer, the CFO and the Chief Internal Auditor has now been supplemented with additional detailed training on a directorate basis being provided by accountancy staff. - 24.
-The quarterly budget monitoring reports on key budgets to both the Finance and Performance Management Cabinet Committee and the Resources Select Committee will continue throughout 2018/19.
+The quarterly budget monitoring reports on key budgets to both the Finance and Performance Management Cabinet Committee and the Resources Select Committee will continue throughout 2019/20.
 The production of these reports during the year is essential in identifying emerging problems at the earliest opportunity.
 This allows maximum benefit to be accrued from any corrective action taken.